carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 on string variables.

-Important note: In its current implementation, an expression cannot use a numeric variable with a non-empty expression defined on the same line.
+Important note: In its current implementation, an expression cannot use a numeric variable defined earlier in the same CHECK directive.

 FileCheck Pseudo Numeric Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~